mvelinder/variant_prioritization/README.md

 # variant_prioritization
-Curated list of resources for variant prioritization
+purpose: a curated list of resources and tools for variant prioritization in clinical and research settings